AlsoGhostglowDev/Ghost-s-Trash-Bin/docs/oc_robot.md

 ---

 **Hovering**<br>
-The robot has the capability to fly, limited by it's variable, <kbd>flightHeight</kbd>, which the default is 8 of.
-When on air, the robot can also go down a block when flying by using the <kbd>down()</kbd> and <kbd>up()</kbd> to go up one block.
+The robot has the capability to fly, limited by it's variable, <kbd>flightHeight</kbd>, default being 8 blocks.
+The robot can also go up and down a block by using the <kbd>up()</kbd> and <kbd>down()</kbd> functions.

 > [!NOTE]
-> If you want the robot to float when there's no blocks around, you'd need the floating upgrade.
+> If you want the robot to float when there're no blocks around, you'll need the floating upgrade.

 *(See [**General Commands: Flight-related commands**](https://github.com/AlsoGhostglowDev/Ghost-s-Trash-Bin/blob/main/docs/oc_robot.md#flight-related-commands))*